 - In the shower, only run water when you’re standing under it.
 Turn it off while you’re lathering hair, conditioning hair, shaving or soaping up.
 You’d be surprised how much this saves over time.

 - Alternately, get a water saving shower head with a trickle, pause, or “eco-rain” setting.
-Switch between a powerful setting to, say, rinse conditioner out of your hair or a trickle that’s just enough to rinse razors while shaving.
+These are inexpensive, easy to install, and getting more efficient all the time.
+And you can switch between a powerful setting to, say, rinse conditioner out of your hair or a trickle that’s just enough to rinse razors while shaving.

 - Consider using a leave-in conditioner so you don’t have to spend a couple of minutes’ worth of water rinsing out conditioner.
 (I can’t use this tip, but if you only need light conditioning, it may work for you.)